findas-pty-ltd/BYFN-simple/README.md

 $ ./scripts/build-network.sh init_anchors
 ```
 This will set peer0 of org1 and peer0 of org2 as our anchor peers.
-And now you'll need to install and instaciate the chaincode by running
+And now you'll need to install and instantiate the chaincode by running
 ```sh
 $ ./scripts/build-network.sh init_chaincode
 ```